CoolProp/CoolProp/Web/coolprop/wrappers/Labview/index.rst

 Shared library
 --------------

 You will need to download the release shared library for windows from :sfdownloads:`sourceforge <shared_library/Windows>` or the development version of the shared library from :bbbinaries:`the buildbot server <shared_library/Windows>`.
 If you are on 32-bit windows, download the __cdecl version.
 For 64-bit, there is only one calling convention.

+Place the downloaded shared library next to your library

 Available libraries
 -------------------